OctopusDeploy/docs/docs/deploying-applications/step-templates.md

 ---

-Octopus step templates are reusable steps based on the built-in steps with your own specific parameters and instructions. Â Octopus supports two types of step templates. Â Custom step templates and community step templates.
+Octopus step templates are reusable steps based on the built-in steps with your own specific parameters and instructions.
+Octopus supports two types of step templates.
+Custom step templates and community step templates.

-- Custom step templates are templates created within Octopus to encapsulate common steps/scenarios with a team or company. Â Often they're built to encapsulate everything required to accomplish a task working with a specific framework or technology
+- Custom step templates are templates created within Octopus to encapsulate common steps/scenarios with a team or company.
+Often they're built to encapsulate everything required to accomplish a task working with a specific framework or technology
 - Community step templates are custom step templates that have shared for others to take advantage of